Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 What I Looked at to Find the Best Domain Registrar

-I don’t always pick the same one, because certain domain registrars are better to use in different situations.
+I have tons of experience buying domains, and I typically use different domain registrars.
+That’s because certain domain registrars are better to use in different situations.

-- Get a domain name bundled with hosting
+- Getting a domain name bundled with web hosting

-- Buy a domain name through a reseller
+- Buying a domain name through a reseller

-In order to get your site online, however, you need to get web hosting in addition to a domain name.
+But to get your site live on the web, you need to have web hosting in addition to a domain name.

 Registration Period and Renewal Rates